ScriptAlchemist/create-cardano-dapp/README.md

 ## 1. Solve Problems

 It's easy to fall in the trap of "adding everything" - we explicitly _don't_ want to do that.
-Everything added to `create-t3-app` should solve a _specific_ problem that exists within the core technologies included.
+Everything added to `create-cardano-dapp` should solve a _specific_ problem that exists within the core technologies included.

 This means we **won't** add things like state libraries (zustand, redux), but we **will** add things like NextAuth.js and integrate it with Prisma and tRPC for you